Back to earlier work

 What I built

-A browser-native analysis workflow: import games, get progressive engine feedback, inspect mistakes, then move into targeted training.
+I built a browser-native analysis workflow: import games, get progressive engine feedback, inspect mistakes, then keep useful follow-up practice close to the review.

 Why it matters

-Stockfish runs in-browser (WASM + workers), so core analysis and game data stay on the user device instead of requiring a remote engine service.
+Stockfish runs in-browser with WebAssembly and workers, keeping core review on the player’s device instead of depending on a remote engine service.

 Technical notes